-- Considers how a diverse range of pupils will relate to them

-- Is sensitive to all pupils' experiences
+- Considers how a diverse range of pupils will relate to them - Is sensitive to all pupils' experiences

-- During lessons, makes pupils feel:
+During lessons, we will ensure that pupils feel:

-- Safe and supported

-- Able to engage with the key messages
+- Safe and supported - Able to engage with the key messages

-We will also:

-- Make sure that pupils learn about these topics in an environment that's appropriate for them, for example in:
+We will also: make sure that pupils learn about these topics in an environment that's appropriate for them, for example in:

 - A whole class setting

 - Small groups or targeted sessions

 - 1-to-1 discussions

 - Digital formats

-We will give careful consideration to the level of differentiation needed to ensure all students can access learning.
+Careful consideration will be given to the level of differentiation needed to ensure all students can access learning.

-We believe that high quality, comprehensive RSE does not encourage early sexual experimentation but in fact builds young people's confidence and self-esteem and helps them understand the reasons for delaying sexual activity.
+High. quality, comprehensive RSE does not encourage early sexual experimentation but in fact builds young people's confidence and self-esteem and helps them understand the reasons for delaying sexual activity.
 Furthermore, evidence shows that effective RSE plays a role in reducing the instances of unprotected or unwanted sex and reducing harmful behaviours, including sexual harassment and sexual violence.

 RSE is delivered at TGGS by teaching staff and by external parties.
 At KS3 and KS4, RSE is a timetabled subject delivered once per fortnight and also incorporates aspects of Citizenship and Careers.
 At KS5, it is delivered through our tutorial programme in years 12 and year 13.
-Some topics are delivered in tutor time and in other curriculum subjects, such as PE, Food & Nutrition, Science and Religion, Philosophy & Ethics.
+Some topics are covered by other subjects, such as PE, Food & Nutrition, Science and Religion, Philosophy & Ethics.